Welcome to your manager’s guide to all things contractors!

 Support & Feedback

-If you have any queries regarding this process or systems, send a mail to firstname.lastname@example.org.
+If you have any queries regarding this process or systems, please email firstname.lastname@example.org.

-If an agency or candidate has any queries regarding this process or systems, send a mail to email@example.com.
+If an agency or candidate has any queries regarding this process or systems, please email email@example.com.

-This email address is monitored by the Society Resourcing team.
+These email addresses are monitored by the Society Resourcing team.
 If they cannot answer your query, it will be passed on to the relevant person to handle and respond to you.

 If you have any suggestions on how we can further improve these processes or guidance, please click here and then submit your comments.
 If you would like to receive feedback on your query, please include your name and work email address.